 - Once the wax is melted remove the tray from the oven immediately and pick the wrap up holding it by the corners.

-- Keep holding the wrap by the corners until it cools enough for the wax to harden again.
+- Keep holding the wrap by the corners until it cools enough for the wax to harden by air drying again.
 This will only take a few seconds.

 - Place your newly revived beeswax food wrap on a flat surface like your counter or a table.
 Done!

 You can do this on either store bought wraps or the ones you make yourself at home.
 Just pop them in a low temperature oven.
-The heat melts the beeswax again which lets it spread out and pool around the creased areas where it was cracked and limp before.
+The heat will melt the wax again which lets it spread out and pool around the creased areas where it was cracked and limp before.

 It's normal to lose a tiny bit of the beeswax to the bottom of your baking sheet.